 You’re at a party, and there are rows of tequila shots lined up.
+Tequila is commonly consumed at parties and social gatherings.
 You decide to down one, and within minutes, you feel a surge of energy.
 You’re buzzing, engaged in conversations, and generally feel an adrenaline rush.
 But wait, isn’t tequila supposed to be a downer?

 There’s often confusion about alcohol categories, and with tequila, it’s no different.
+Tequila is classified as a depressant due to its ethanol content.
 Is tequila a depressant, a stimulant, or somewhere in between?
+Despite the initial buzz, tequila is a depressant because it slows down the central nervous system.

 In this article, we’ll explore the effects of tequila on the body and find out if it’s truly a depressant or not.
+Most people associate tequila with energy and fun, but may not realize that tequila is a depressant.
 We’ll look into how this alcoholic drink affects us physically and mentally.
 By learning more about what you’re drinking, it can hopefully help you make more informed decisions in the future.

 What is Tequila?